 Add Dependencies in Plan View

-For forward driven tasks, you can make the Start Date of Task Two dependent on the End Date and the Duration of Task One.
+For forward-driven tasks, you can make the Start Date of Task B dependent on the End Date and the Duration of Task A. In other words, Task B cannot start until Task A is finished.

-In this case, if you move Task One, Task Two will update accordingly.
-However, if you move Task Two, Task One does not move.
+In this case, if you move Task A, Task B will update and reschedule accordingly.
+However, if you move Task B, Task A will not move.

-For backwards driven tasks, you can make the Start Date of Task One dependent on the Start Date and the Duration of Task Two.
+For backward-driven tasks, you can make the Start Date of Task A dependent on the Start Date and the Duration of Task B.

-In this case, if you move Task Two, Task One will update accordingly.
+In this case, if you move Task B, Task A will update accordingly.

 Add Dependencies Through Task Details

-You can also create task dependencies through the Task Details.
+You can also create task dependencies through Task Details.

 - Open Task Details.